remekoh/markdown_lesson0/README.md

 - [x] First Assignment
 - [ ] Second Assignment

-In 12 weeks, I'm going to be a Front End Engineer! :boom:
+In 12 weeks, I'm going to be a Front End Engineer! :boom: :boom: :boom: